dockerland/dex/docs/HOWTO.md

 ## containerize your application

-The process is no different than providing a regular Dockerfile for your application, with the following exceptions:
+If you have already containerized your application, all you need to do is add [label(s)](https://docs.docker.com/engine/reference/builder/#/label) to support dex.
+The process is no different than providing a regular
+Dockerfile for your application, with the following exceptions:
-* dex uses _labels_ to specify runtime behavior and runtime version
+* dex uses _[special labels](v1-runtime.md)_ to specify runtime behavior and version
-* dex uses a runtime script to execute your image (for consistency and convenience)
+* dex generates a runtime script to execute your image (for consistency and convenience).
+It applies the working directory, users, groups, devices, volumes, variables, &c. needed to run your application.

 For instance, setting the `org.dockerland.dex.docker_devices=/dev/shm`